-Looking for an alternative to traditional silk that has a shiny finish, I found a particular mulberry silk production, made in India, that extracts the silk from the cocoon after the moth has left the cocoon.
-It is not a wild silk as all mulberry silk is farmed through a production known as sericulture.
-The result of the production is a beautifully rich mulberry silk (momme weight 19) which, because of the particular way it is produced, is more like a fine linen with a beautiful matte lustre rather than the shiny finish of traditional silk.
+An alternative to traditional silk that has a shiny finish, we use a particular Mulberry Silk production in India that extracts the silk from the cocoon after the moth has left it.
+Not to be confused with Wild Silk, Mulberry Silk is farmed but is widely known throughout the world as an ethical fabric and is sometimes referred to as ‘Peace Silk’.
+The result of the production is a beautifully rich mulberry silk with a momme weight of 19* which, because of the particular way it is produced, is more like a fine linen with a beautiful matte lustre rather than the shiny finish of traditional silk.

 Embracing this natural fabric, our products combine a love for quality goods and sustainable practices as luxury and practicality are celebrated and embodied.

 It is essential that our products are tailored in a principled manner, the alternative is just not an option for us.
-Committed to always using ethical tailoring units, The Ethical Silk Company products are designed in Ireland and made in Fairtrade tailoring unit Mehera Shaw, located in Jaipur, India.
-By partnering with Fairtrade units, we, and our customers can have peace of mind in the production of our products.
+Committed to always using ethical tailoring units, The Ethical Silk Company products are designed in Ireland and made in a Fairtrade tailoring unit Mehera Shaw, located in Jaipur, India.
+By partnering with Fairtrade units, we, and our customers can have peace of mind in all aspects of the production of our collections.

 We limit each print to short runs and repeat runs when demand dictates.
 Careful pattern placement minimises wastage during production and any older stock is repurposed into smaller items so each piece of silk is carefully utilised.

-Our printed products are printed by hand at Mehera Shaw's unit in Bagru, Jaipur.
+Our printed collections are also printed by hand at Mehera Shaw.
 Block printing is a centuries old tradition and heritage craft of India, passed down from generation to generation.

 Using simple tools, age-old techniques and years of experience, the designs are traced onto teak wood blocks and carved by hand.
 The blocks are then dipped in dye and the pattern is stamped onto the silk, by hand, one at a time.

-Dyes used are low impact, AZO free dyes.
-All water used is treated and recycled and a new water filtration system is in place in Jaipur that removes the dye residue, meaning the wash water can be recycled and reused for fabric washing.
+Our wonderful Weavers based in Bengaluru in southern India, use dyes that are low impact, AZO* free dyes.
+All water used is treated and recycled with a water filtration system that removes the dye residue, meaning the wash water can be recycled and reused for fabric washing.
 This is combined with a rainwater catchment system at the printing unit at Mehera Shaw to reduce water use.

-We want our customers to enjoy beautiful timeless pieces, with the knowledge they were made to the highest standards, both in quality and throughout the production process.
-Selling direct to our customers allows us keep our prices competitive whilst gaining valuable insight into what our customers want and appreciate.
+We want our customers to enjoy beautiful timeless pieces, with the knowledge they are made to the highest standards, both in quality and throughout the entire production process.
+Selling directly to our customers allows us keep our prices competitive, whilst gaining valuable insight into what our customers want and appreciate.
 Our ethos is to create clothes that transcend the seasons, offering ease and elegance for the sustainable seeker, ultimately combining luxury and practicality.